-Our award-winning and experienced leasehold enfranchisement and commercial property team are able to offer you comprehensive advice on leasehold service charges.
+Our experienced leasehold enfranchisement and property teams are able to offer you comprehensive advice on leasehold service charges.
 Our leasehold enfranchisement solicitors are on hand to handle any service charge and administration disputes.

 The issue of service charges and administration charges is often ripe for dispute, generally because the landlord is spending the leaseholders money.